Reverend Freakchild: Recordings

 Reverend Freakchild released his first full-length album, Blues & Spirituals, in 2001, and released his second album, Hymn Hustler, in February 2003.
 In 2004, Freakchild released a collection of songs with the Cosmic All-Stars called Time Passes Strangely.

 In 2010, Freakchild released God Shaped Hole.
 The album was generally well received by critics, with reviewer Ivan Nossa stating that the album is "like a garden with many flowers and every flower has its own beautiful color."
 Critic Mike Wood noted that Freakchild "holds genuine gold in his heart, and when he listens to his muse fully, "God Shaped Hole" is compelling and raw..."

 In 2013, Chaos and Country Blues was released.
 According to Freakchild, the album consists of "the stripped down blues sounds of love and death songs."
 The liner notes include a mock obituary of Freakchild written by Jon Sobel.
 Hillbilly Zen-Punk Blues followed in 2015; Blues Blast Magazine stated "what of his music?
 Like Zen Buddhism, it's contemplative and esoteric, meant to empty one's mind of worries and fears and fill it with peace."

 Illogical Optimism was a 3-disc deluxe set released in 2016.
-Living Blues said about the album - "Reverend Freakchild is anything but reverent, rendering his unpredictable yet loving meld of blues, rock, and roots music with gusto."
+Living Blues said about the album – "Reverend Freakchild is anything but reverent, rendering his unpredictable yet loving meld of blues, rock, and roots music with gusto."

-Preachin' Blues followed in 2017, reaching #24 on the Living Blues Charts for January 2017.
+Preachin' Blues followed in 2017, reaching No. 24 on the Living Blues Charts for January 2017.
 Of Preaching Blues, Living Blues noted "Freakchild grounds his singing and playing in an informed understanding of the blues and of the spirit while interjecting his own worldview of how human beings should live."
-In 2018, Freakchild released Dial It In to praise by Elmore Magazine - "they all get the body and soul moving—and smiling, since there’s a fair dose of humor in the songs, plus a spiritual bent, whether spiritual/gospel or spiritual/psychedelic."
+In 2018, Freakchild released Dial It In to praise by Elmore Magazine – "they all get the body and soul moving—and smiling, since there's a fair dose of humor in the songs, plus a spiritual bent, whether spiritual/gospel or spiritual/psychedelic."
 No Depression notes "when I want something fresh, progressive, experimental yet still full of the Blues I will reach out for Reverend Freakchild and friends."
 This album featured the single "Dial It In!" with G. Love, Hugh Pool, and Hazel Miller.

-Freakchild's next release - 2019's Road Dog Dharma - was a collection of radio interviews and travel songs from around the USA.
+Freakchild's next release – 2019's Road Dog Dharma – was a collection of radio interviews and travel songs from around the USA.
 This was followed in 2020 by The Bodhisattva Blues, featuring Melvin Seals, Mark Karan, Robin Sylvester, Jay Collins, Hugh Pool, and Chris Parker.
-“Spiritually positive songs, faithful covers, great choice of players!!” - David Gans, author and radio host (The Grateful Dead Hour).
+"Spiritually positive songs, faithful covers, great choice of players!!" – David Gans, author and radio host (The Grateful Dead Hour).
 His most recent release is the 13-song collection Supramundane Blues.